rlberry-py/rlberry/docs/basics/quick_start_rl/quickstart.rst

 for a time horizon of (say) :math:`T=20`.

-To do that we use 10 Monte-Carlo simulations, i.e., we do the experiment 10 times for each agent and at the end we take the mean of the 10 obtained reward.
+To do that we use 10 Monte-Carlo simulations, i.e., we do the experiment 10 times for each agent and at the end we take the mean of the obtained reward.

-This gives us 1 value per agent.
-We do this 10 times (so 10 times 10 equal 100 simulations) in order to have an idea of the variability of our estimation.
+To check variability, we can train many instance of the same agent with ``n_fit`` (here 1) Each instance of agent will train with a specific budget ``fit_budget`` (here 100).
+Remark that ``fit_budget`` may not mean the same thing among agents.

-In order to manage the agents, we use an Agent Manager.
+In order to manage the agents, we use an Experiment Manager.
 The manager will then spawn agents as desired during the experiment.

 .. code:: python

+    # Define parameters
+    ucbvi_params = {"gamma": 0.9, "horizon": 100}

     # Create ExperimentManager to fit 1 agent
     ucbvi_stats = ExperimentManager(